-We are currently advancing our lead product candidate, FHD-286, a highly potent, selective, allosteric and orally available, small-molecule, enzymatic inhibitor of BRG1 and BRM, for the potential treatment of AML and uveal melanoma.
-BRG1 and BRM are two highly similar proteins that each serves as the ATPases, or the catalytic engines, across all forms of BAF.
-We are currently initiating Phase 1 studies for metastatic uveal melanoma and relapsed and/or refractory AML.
-The IND's for metastatic uveal melanoma and relapsed and/or refractory AML.
-The IND's for metastatic uveal melanoma and relapsed and/or refractory AML.
-Our preclinical data in both AML and uveal melanoma animal xenograft models have demonstrated anti-tumor effects that we believe support progressing FHD-286 into clinical studies.
-These multi-center Phase 1 studies will primarily assess the safety and tolerability of FHD-286 in adults with AML and uveal melanoma.
+We are currently advancing our lead product candidate, FHD-286, in two separate Phase 1 clinical studies in (i) metastatic uveal melanoma and (ii) relapsed and/or refractory AML and MDS.
+FHD-286 is a highly potent, selective, allosteric and orally available, small-molecule, enzymatic inhibitor of BRG1 and BRM, for the potential treatment of uveal melanoma, AML and MDS.
+BRG1 and BRM are two highly similar proteins that serve as the ATPases, or the catalytic engines, across all forms of BAF.
+Our preclinical data in both AML and uveal melanoma animal xenograft models demonstrated encouraging antitumor activity.
+The multi-center, Phase 1 studies will primarily assess the safety and tolerability of FHD-286 in adults with uveal melanoma, relapsed and/or refractory AML and MDS.
 Secondary endpoints are expected to include the pharmacokinetic and pharmacodynamic properties of FHD-286 as well as clinical activity.
 Proof of mechanism will be based on indicators of target engagement in association with FHD-286 treatment.
 As we further understand the therapeutic potential of FHD-286 in the course of these initial clinical studies, we may pursue additional clinical studies in these and other indications as a single agent and/or in combination with novel or standard of care agents.
+Initial data from these studies are expected in the first half of 2022.